 Yes and No. A past awardee can be a member of another project team that is applying for CalSEED.
-A past awardee may not serve as lead applicant on a subsequent application.
+A past awardee may not serve as lead applicant on a subsequent application, and companies can only receive a CalSEED Award once (alumni are not eligible).